Our Early Childhood Program is an extension of the family experience; a step between home and formal schooling.

 We offer four classrooms in our program:

-The Bluebell Garden and the Dahlia Garden – These two classrooms are for three and four year old children.
-This program serves as an extension of home as children are gently led through a warm and nurturing day that includes plenty of outdoor time, free play and modeling of adult behavior.
+The Bluebell Garden – This classroom is for 3 and 4 year old students just beginning in a school environment. the program serves as an extension of home as they are gently led through a warm and nurturing day that includes plenty of outdoor time, free play and modeling of adult behavior.
+This classroom offers full day and half day options for 3 or 5 days a week.

 An Early Childhood Day